kown7/pymergevcd/docs/homepage/reqdevsecops.md

 sync.
 For this all requirements documents have to be added to the CI/CD pipeline.

-Close-out references to requirements, e.g., test specifications, contain a reference to the requirement's ID, e.g., `SW-AS-501`.
+Close-out references[^5] to requirements, e.g., test specifications, contain a reference to the requirement's ID, e.g., `SW-AS-501`.

 To propagate changes in requirements downstream, a hash is calculated over